AramidFinance/aramid-zerobridge-docs/concepts-and-architecture/validator-network.md

 - If a threshold number of soldiers have signed, the transaction will be submitted on-chain in the form of an optimised byte string.

-> A soldier can be added or removed by our governance system.
+> Misbehaving actors will be removed, using our governance system.

 ### Incentivization